 Other rarer causes include vasculitis, trauma (including blunt trauma or torsion of a ‘wandering’ splenic artery), collagen tissue diseases, or surgery (pancreatectomy or liver transplantation).

-Classically, patients will present with left upper quadrant abdominal pain, radiating to the left shoulder (known as Kehr’s sign).
+Classically, symptomatic patients will present with left upper quadrant abdominal pain, radiating to the left shoulder (known as Kehr’s sign).

 Less common symptoms include fever and nausea & vomiting, however in a significant number of patients, splenic infarcts can be completely asymptomatic, diagnosed purely by imaging or laparotomy/laparoscopy.

 On examination, LUQ tenderness is common.
 Other signs may be present depending on any complications that may have developed, as discussed below.